-The financial statements of the Port have been prepared in conformity with accounting principles generally accepted in the United States of America, as applied to government units, and the Port reports all of its activities and operations except for the activities included with the Port's Post-Employment Health Care Benefits Trust Fund in the Enterprise fund.
+The financial statements of the Port have been prepared in conformity with accounting principles generally accepted in the United States of America, as applied to government units, and the Port is accounted for as a business-type activity.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The Port is accounted for on a flow of economic resources measurement focus.